kingslana666/O3ConvNet/README.md

-# O3ConvNet, a 3D feature extraction deep learning architecture for ozone prediction applying on graph data structure.
+# O3ConvNet, A 3D feature extraction deep learning architecture for ozone prediction applying on graph data structure.
-This is the original code of paper "An Efficient and Interpretable Convolution-Based Deep Learning Architecture for Ozone Prediction (O3ConvNet) Separately Extracting Multidimensional Features".
+This is the original code of paper "A Modern Convolution-Based Deep Learning Model Exploring Key Factors for Ozone Prediction Across Multiple Data Dimensions".

 **The code has not been made public yet.**
 Dear editor or reviewer, the code can be provided if necessary.